-Surrey’s Professional Training Year (PTY) offers students the opportunity to work in one or two different companies during the third year of their degree.
+Surrey’s Professional Training placement offers students the opportunity to work in one or two different companies during the third year of their degree.
 You can either tap into our department’s existing network of employers, or use or find your own contacts.
 We also have partner universities in several countries, and some students spend the year, or one semester, on a study placement.
 For many of our students, this year is the highlight of their degree, and for many it gives them an edge when looking for graduate employment.

-To help you make the most of this opportunity, we have two separate weeks during the second year where we focus on employability and PTY, and students have one to one sessions with our PTY tutors throughout the year.
+To help you make the most of this opportunity, we have two separate weeks during the second year where we focus on employability and Professional Training placements, and students have one-to-one sessions with our placement tutors throughout the year.

 Read about Freya Hodgkin’s placement in Germany.

 4. Develop transferable skills

 Our programmes have been developed to include a range of valuable transferable skills, including organisation and research skills, problem-solving, intercultural communication, interpersonal skills and resilience.
 Our language modules include training in writing CV and cover letters in your target language and, in final year, honing professional skills in your target language, equipping you with skills which relate to the world of work.